Lowering Your Exterior House Painting Cost

 In turn, when comparing painting estimates, they will all offer the same services and be more competitive.
-It also gives the contractor an opportunity to set expectation on what can be offered/achieved and what cannot.
+It also gives the contractor an opportunity to set expectations on what can be offered/achieved and what cannot.

 Being completely transparent and clear will simply give the painter an opportunity to supply an estimate that better meets your needs.

-1) Limiting the amount of coats
+1) Limiting the Number of Coats

-To achieve this goal first, use a paint that has great coverage, durability and pigments that will cover.
+To achieve this goal first, use a paint that has great coverage, durability, and pigments that will cover.

 Commonly, choosing pre-existing colors will cut costs.
 Choosing the same color to paint the exterior of your home will ultimately reduce the overall amount of paint needed for the project.
 Choosing the same color will also require few coats of paint.

 2) Limiting Tasks